UA-ResearchComputing-HPC/hpc-documentation/docs/software/containers/building_containers/index.md

 Bootstrapping off Ubuntu images is a great way to create a very customizable container where you can install your own software.
 Instead of pulling an Ubuntu image (see: [Pulling Containers](../pulling_containers/) for a tip on how to find an Ubuntu image), we can bootstrap directly off the image in our recipe file.

-Let's say as an example, we want to install python 3.11 with a custom library.
-We can create a recipe file called python3.11_astropy.recipe:
+Let's say as an example, we want to install Python 3.11 with a custom library.
+We can create a recipe file called `python3.11_astropy.recipe` with the following contents:

 ```
 Bootstrap: docker